turbot/tailpipe-plugin-aws/docs/tables/aws_s3_server_access_log/index.md

 }
 ```

-### Collect logs with a prefix (without trailing slash)
+### Collect logs for a specific date from non-date based partition logs

-Collect S3 server access logs from a flat bucket by filtering objects that start with the specified prefix.
+Collect logs in an S3 bucket stored with [non-date based partitioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerLogs.html) using a prefix to only retrieve files for a specific day.

 ```hcl
 partition "aws_s3_server_access_log" "my_s3_logs_no_trailing_slash" {